telerik/reporting-docs/designing-reports/report-designer-tools/desktop-designers/standalone-report-designer/configuration/extending-report-designer.md

 Closing the dialog will trigger the routine for un-registering assemblies in application configuration file.

->note Deleting an Assembly Reference in the Standalone Report Designer for .NET Framework requires restarting the application.
+> Deleting an Assembly Reference in the Standalone Report Designer for .NET Framework requires restarting the application.

 ## Manually Update the Designer Configuration File